 Friday 19 May, 17:30, Edward Street Lecture Theatre

-In a panel discussion next week, experts will discuss the creeping privatization of the NHS, the likely implications of NHS privatisation, and some of the ways in which NHS privatisation is being challenged.
+In a panel discussion, experts discussed the creeping privatization of the NHS, the likely implications of NHS privatisation, and some of the ways in which NHS privatisation is being challenged.

 Dr Youssef El-Gingihy, GP, public practitioner, and author of How to Dismantle the NHS in 10 Easy Steps, will argue that there has been a stealth implementation of a for-profit healthcare system, with the NHS having been inched towards a US model of profit-based healthcare by New Labour, Conservative and Lib-Dem Governments over the last 25 years.
 He will argue that the final transformation is now taking place, with the NHS in England being converted into ‘accountable care organisations’ with minimal democratic accountability or consultation.